 New Bachelor of Science in Nursing Rankings

 This year, U.S. News & World Report published its first-ever undergraduate Bachelor of Science in Nursing (BSN) rankings.
-The rankings are based solely on the judgement of deans and senior faculty members of nursing departments in higher education institutes around the country.
+The rankings are based solely on the judgment of deans and senior faculty members of nursing departments in higher education institutes around the country.
 Shenandoah ranked 251 out of 694 schools — a great first-time ranking for a school of our size.